 A cash bonus pool along with Company performance targets and individual performance objectives are established at the beginning of each fiscal year by the Compensation Committee.
 At the end of the fiscal year each performance target is measured and bonuses are paid if the set performance targets established at the beginning of the fiscal year are attained.
 A percentage of the pre-determined cash bonus pool is paid to the named executive officer depending on the performance targets met by the Company and the individual.
+In fiscal 2017 the Company's Co-CEOs and Chief Information Officer were entitled to a cash bonus equal to 8.33% of base salary times the number of the six performance targets achieved.
+In fiscal 2016, the Company's threshold, target and stretch performance standards required to earn cash bonuses were based on net revenue as of November 30, 2017, of \$24,514,637, \$24,977,360 and \$25,461,796, respectively, and the Company's adjusted net income as of November 30, 2017 of \$6,254,854, \$6,390,211 and \$6,543,283, respectively.
+The third criteria for cash bonuses to the Co-CEOs and Chief Information Officer consist of subjective performance, as determined in the sole discretion of the Compensation Committee of the Board of Directors.
+Cash bonuses were accrued in fiscal 2017 and payable to the Co-CEO's, Chief Information Officer and Chief Financial Officer totaling \$403,960, \$341,812, \$21,752 and \$9,450, respectively.
 In fiscal 2016 the Company's Co-CEOs and Chief Information Officer were entitled to a cash bonus equal to 8.33% of base salary times the number of the six performance targets achieved.
 In fiscal 2016, the Company's threshold, target and stretch performance standards required to earn cash bonuses were based on net revenue as of November 30, 2016, of \$21,355,962, \$22,355,962 and \$23,355,962, respectively, and the Company's adjusted net income as of November 30, 2017 of \$3,161,905, \$3,328,325 and \$3,494,737, respectively.
 The third criteria for cash bonuses to the Co-CEOs and Chief Information Officer consist of subjective performance, as determined in the sole discretion of the Compensation Committee of the Board of Directors.
 Cash bonuses were accrued in fiscal 2016 and payable to the Co-CEO's, Chief Information Officer and Chief Financial Officer totaling \$382,933, \$324,020, \$20,596 and \$9,000, respectively.
-In fiscal 2016 the cash bonuses for the named executives consists of subjective performance, as determined in the sole discretion of the Compensation Committee of the Board of Directors.
-In fiscal 2015 the Company's Co-CEOs were entitled to a cash bonus equal to 8.33% of base salary times the number of the twelve performance targets achieved.
-In fiscal 2015, the Company's threshold, target and stretch performance standards required to earn cash bonuses were based on a diluted revenue per share basis as of November 30, 2015, of \$2.10, \$2.23 and \$2.38, respectively, the Company's weighted average common stock price as of November 30, 2015, of \$2.75, \$3.25 and \$3.75, respectively, and the Company's diluted earnings per share price of \$.26, \$.24 and \$.28, respectively.
-The third criteria for cash bonuses to the Co-CEOs consisted of subjective performance, as determined in the sole discretion of the Compensation Committee of the Board of Directors.
-Cash bonuses were accrued in fiscal 2015 and payable to the Co-CEOs and Chief Financial Officer totaling \$236,989, \$200,529 and \$9,000, respectively.
-In fiscal 2015 the cash bonuses for the named executives consists of subjective performance, as determined in the sole discretion of the Compensation Committee of the Board of Directors.
 With respect to the subjective performance reviews, in addition to evaluating the Company's overall financial performance, the Compensation Committee considers the performance of each named executive officer's business line or area of responsibility.
 Several key management competencies and behaviors are assessed, including the named executive officer's effectiveness as a leader and his or her role in building a cohesive executive team, as well as other strategic core competencies such as accountability, analytical ability and decision making, communication, cooperation and teamwork, creativity and problem-solving, and integrity.
 The named executive officer's performance relating to these competencies forms the basis of a performance review discussion with the named executive officer that reinforces his or her role in achieving the Company's business plan and short- and long-term strategies.